Study Abroad Program Overview

-Don’t miss this opportunity to live, learn and develop connections in China, an emerging global power.
+Don’t miss this opportunity to live, learn and develop connections at a top-ranked university in the geopolitical center of a prominent global power.

 Students attend classes with international and/or host country students.